-In the last three months there has been a great media focus on Machine Translation technology and applications offered by some of the big names in international search.
+In the last three months there has been a great media focus on machine translation technology and applications offered by some of the big names in international search.
 To name a few, Google Translate version 3.1.0 and Skype Translator, as well as Bing Translator re-joining forces with Twitter.
-This post aims to summarise the main advancements in recent months, and examine the effect that this takeover of the Search Engines will have on the translation industry.
+This post aims to summarise the main advancements in recent months, and examine the effect that this takeover of the search engines will have on the translation industry.

-Unless you’ve been living under a rock since the New Year I can guarantee that you will have heard about the latest updates to the Google Translate mobile application.
+Unless you have been living under a rock since the New Year I can guarantee that you will have heard about the latest updates to the Google Translate mobile application.
 Greeted with mixed reviews, and controversy along the way, Google Translate has increased its functionality by incorporating the technology of Word Lens, bought from US developers Quest Visual in mid-2014.
 Using augmented reality, the integration of Word Lens allows users of the app to translate text on the go without even needing a data connection.

 This particular feature allows users to use their handset’s camera to take a photo of text, or have text automatically overlaid with the translation, in seven languages (English, French, Italian, German, Spanish, Portuguese and Russian, more to follow).
 As the image above shows, this feature is expected to be particularly useful for tourists who want to get around new places with ease whilst travelling.
 However, a test run carried out by Web-Translations demonstrated how this particular functionality was only really helpful when translating simple signs, and still threw out some dodgy ingredients when used to decipher a foreign menu.